 There is also nothing worse than a prequel spending a whole season of the crew dealing with folks we have never heard of, when they should rightly be constituting their place within an important era of the Federation that has been established, but prior has not been greatly expounded upon (see the Xindi arc for reference).

 Fortunately, such a situation seems extremely unlikely as Chief Co-Writer Nicholas Mayer has stated previously that Discovery is a lead-up towards the events of Star Trek VI: The Undiscovered Country.
 Of course that entails Klingons, as well as interloping and intriguing from any number of the other household alpha-quadrant species.

-Discovery is Trek’s big return to the small screen, and if the show is to succeed the writers must create a connection that resonates with the audience.
+Star Trek: Discovery is Trek’s big return to the small screen, and if the show is to succeed the writers must create a connection that resonates with the audience.
 Specifically, Discovery must connect to what the audience already knows and do it damn well to begin their journey toward legitimacy.

 2 – Federation World Building